Introduction to Taxable Jackpots

 In the event of a win, the machine executes further programming to activate sequences of lights and sounds while updating the information display for the player, which is referred to as a roll-up.

-Now What? – The Jackpot Pay Out Process
+Now What? – The Hand Pay Process

-If a jackpot less than the taxable limit is won, slot players can simply proceed with continuing to play or cash out from that slot machine.
+If a jackpot less than the taxable limit is won, slot players can proceed with continuing to play or cash out from that slot machine.
 The current taxable jackpot limit is $1,200 in the United States.

 Jackpots that require immediate payment of taxes results in the slot machine locking up.

-Whether a casino is old or new, a slot attendant will arrive shortly to administer a hand payout.
+A slot attendant will arrive shortly to administer a hand payout.
 During a hand payout, a slot attendant

 - collects personal identification sufficient to both complete a tax form as well as any other state-required documentation